At Unique Pain Medicine of New York, our board certified physicians are experts in the diagnosis and treatment of Sciatica.

 What is an epidural steroid injection?

 If sciatica is causing symptoms and more conservative approaches have failed, an epidural steroid injection should be attempted.
 The doctor will place an anti-inflammatory steroid medication around the inflamed nerves.
 This causes rapid pain relief and decreases the swelling around pinched nerves and damaged discs.
 The procedure is generally not painful and is done in the office setting.
 There is no downtime after.
+Pain relief can be dramatic, allowing the patient to return to normal activities.

 Epidural Steroid Injection for Sciatica Video